rubik/rubik.github.io/content/post/ab-testing-math.md

 We'll further assume that different observations in the same test arm are _independent_.
 This assumption is key because...
 TODO

-The goal of our A/B experiment is to evaluate the hypothesis test
+The goal of our A/B experiment is to evaluate the two-tailed hypothesis test

 $$
 \begin{align\*}